• Skip to primary navigation

 • Pie crust.
 I give instructions on how to make a double all butter pie crust in this post as well as in the recipe card.
 You can use store bought, if preferred.

 • Sweet Cherries: I recommend using fresh, sweet cherries in this recipe.
 Use this cherry pitter to make using fresh cherries easier (my kids love helping with this).
-If you only have frozen cherries, make sure to thaw them first.
+If you only have frozen cherries, thaw them first.
+1 pound of fresh cherries equals about 1 ½ cups pitted, so you will need about 4 pounds of fresh cherries.
+16 oz frozen cherries equals about 3 cups, so you will need 2 pounds frozen cherries.

 • All-purpose flour: you can use an all-purpose gluten-free flour in the filling, as well as cornstarch or tapioca flour.